COSC3020/mergesort-bpotter8/README.md

 its worst-case runtime.
 Add your answer, including your reasoning, to this markdown file.

-If n is the size of the array that is to be sorted, the time complexity is equal to $\Theta (n log n)$.
+If n is the size of the array that is to be sorted, the worst case time complexity is equal to $\Theta (n^2 log n)$.
 The nested for-loops both iterate $logn$ times because the size doubles through each iteration.
-In the inner-loop, the mergeArr function is called which merges the arrays and takes $\Theta (n)$ time.
-These together make the worst-case runtime equal to $\Theta (n log n)$.
+In the inner-loop, the mergeArr function is called which merges the arrays and takes $\Theta (n^2)$ time.
+In the mergeArr function, the outer while loop iterates n times.
+The inner for loop can also iterate n times in the worst case scenario.
+These together make the worst-case runtime equal to $\Theta (n^2 log n)$.